 Houses are key tools.
 Successful 'move-ons' are people settling into non-ACH homes, gaining jobs or going on to further and higher education, plus family reunions.
 With roots in Bristol, growing in Birmingham and Wolverhampton, ACH sought sharia compliant social impact investment to begin buying freehold houses in Birmingham.
 While waiting lists outstrip supply of housing, with £500,000 of investment, ACH can now resettle ninety more people over the five year investment term.
-Richard Thickpenny, Business Development Manager, ACH agreement into a 21st century FCA compliant, ethical legal agreement suitable for social investors from all backgrounds - of all faiths or none..."

-"We have transformed a faith-based financial
+"We have transformed a faith-based financial agreement into a 21st century